 But in the late 1990’s Nature gave us a real surprise to make sure this quest continues for generations to come .

 The gifted one...

-We may be guessing whether achieving immortality has to do something with bizarre cryogenics or Egyptian mummies, but interestingly it so happens that our nature holds the answer to this very question as well.
+We may be guessing whether achieving immortality has to do something with bizarre cryogenics or Egyptian mummies.
+Still, interestingly it so happens that our nature holds the answer to this very question as well.

-There is a particular species called “Turritopsis dohrnii” or otherwise known as the “Immortal Jellyfish”.
+A particular species called “Turritopsis dohrnii”, or otherwise known as the “Immortal Jellyfish”.
 This tiny transparent non-vertebrate is commonly found dispersed across oceans with temperate conditions.
 It was discovered around 1880 but earned its immortal badge a century later.

-Physically it’s a bell-shaped organism which is barely visible, it’s about 4.5 inches wide and 5 inches tall when fully grown.
+Physically it’s a bell-shaped organism that is barely visible; it’s about 4.5 inches wide and 5 inches tall when fully grown.